5 Essential Features to Look for in a PAM Solution

 A PAM solution should allow sysadmins to provide users with elevated privileges for a limited time only for specific tasks or software runs and with full visibility on the actions conducted during the elevation period.

 A great PAM tool should provide you with a full audit trail for system admins to be able to log what users are doing with their limited period of privilege escalation.

 A PAM solution should enable users to indicate exactly what they want to do with the elevated rights when applying for a privileged access session and administrators to be able to approve or deny requests.
 Furthermore, the IT staff should have the ability to check whether the privileges were used as specified.

 #4.
 Remote control

 Remote employees should have the option to use the same applications they would be able to use while in the workplace, with privileged access being centralized both on-premises and in the cloud.
 A great PAM security solution will provide your staff with special access without requiring domain credentials.

 #5.
 Complete visibility and alerts in real-time

-Last but not least, a first-rate PAM solution will provide you with alerts so that any potential threats can be addressed as quickly as possible.
-For instance, Thor AdminPrivilegeTM goes beyond that, since it is the only PAM solution on the market that de-escalates your users’ rights upon threat detection (when used in tandem with the enterprise version of Thor Foresight, Thor Vigilance, or Thor Premium).
+Last but not least, a first-rate PAM security software will provide you with alerts so that any potential threats can be addressed as quickly as possible.
+For instance, Thor AdminPrivilegeTM goes beyond that, since it is the only tool on the market that de-escalates your users’ rights upon threat detection (when used in tandem with the enterprise version of Thor Foresight, Thor Vigilance, or Thor Premium).